eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/step1.md

 The first thing we will do is create a Spring Boot application.
 If you have one you prefer to use already in github, you could clone it in the terminal (`git` and `java` are installed already).
 Or you can create an application from scratch using [start.spring.io](https://start.spring.io).

-Click on <span class="editor_command_link" data-command="spring.initializr.maven-project">this link</span> to open the IDE and generate some code using start.spring.io - select the defaults for all options except the dependencies, where you will need webflux and actuator.
+Click on <span class="editor_command_link" data-command="spring.initializr.maven-project">this link to open the IDE</span> and generate some code using start.spring.io - select the defaults for all options except the dependencies, where you will need webflux and actuator.
 If you don't want to use the IDE wizard you can use curl in the terminal:

 ```execute
 mkdir -p demo && (cd demo; curl https://start.spring.io/starter.tgz -d dependencies=webflux,actuator | tar -xzvf -)
 ```

-You can then build the application in the IDE or on the command line (amke sure you are in the correct directory - `demo` if you used the links above):
+You can then <span class="editor_link" data-file="/home/eduk8s/exercises/demo/src/main/java/com/example/DemoApplication.java">open up the main application class</span> and have a look at it.
+And you can build the application in the IDE or on the command line (make sure you are in the correct directory - `demo` if you used the links above):

 ```execute
 cd demo && ./mvnw install